gtk-rs/gtk-rs.github.io/docs-src/tutorial/gir_tutorial.md

 ```

 ### Cannot find macro
-If gir generation fails because it can't find one of the listed macros, it means you’ll have to implement them yourself.
-Depending on which macro is missing, you can add the following to your lib.rs file:
+If compilation of the generated bindings fails because it can't find one of the listed macros, it means you’ll have to implement them yourself.
+Depending on which macro is missing, you can add the following to your `lib.rs` file:

 /// No-op.
 macro_rules! skip_assert_initialized {